-In most cases, all signs must have the stamp of approval from the Student Affairs office.
+- In most cases, all signs must have the stamp of approval from the LACE Center or the Dean of Students.
 Signs without this stamp will be removed.
-The Associate Vice President for Student Affairs or designated representative within the Student Affairs office are the only people who can approve signs to be posted.
-Departments and student organizations that have their own bulletin board do not need approval to hang signs on their own board.

-Only registered student organizations, departments, and offices may post signs on community bulletin boards.

-Job listings outside of the Fontbonne community are to be posted only on the Fontbonne Career Services website.
+The Dean of Students designated representative within the Student Affairs office are the only people who can approve signs to be posted.
+Departments and student organizations that have their own bulletin board do not need approval to hang signs on their own board. - 2.
+Only registered student organizations, departments, and offices may post signs on community bulletin boards. - 3.
+Job listings outside of the Fontbonne community are to be posted only on the Fontbonne Career Services website. - 4.
 Any signs selling materials, goods, or services can be posted only on the community bulletin boards, which are located in Medaille Hall and in the DSAC Caf'.
 Only one copy may be posted at each location.

-Any individual member of the Fontbonne community who wishes to post a sign (other than on the Community Board) must have the sponsorship of a department, office, or registered student organization.
+- 5. Any individual member of the Fontbonne community who wishes to post a sign (other than on the Community Board) must have the sponsorship of a department, office, or registered student organization.
 For example: If Joe Student wants to post a sign about cutting down all trees in the world he would need to get sponsorship from a student organization like "Pave-the-World Organization" or a department like Student Activities.
-The sponsoring body must have its name on the sign.

-Any non-Fontbonne organizations wishing to advertise events on campus must be sponsored by a Fontbonne student organization, office, or department.
-The sponsoring Fontbonne body must have its name on the sign.
+The sponsoring body must have its name on the sign. - Any non-Fontbonne organizations wishing to advertise events on campus must be sponsored by a Fontbonne student organization, office, or department.
+The sponsoring Fontbonne body must have its name on the sign. - 7.
 All signs will be dated when approved and must be taken down by the sponsor two weeks after the date on the sign.
-The Associate Vice President for Student Affairs will give special consideration to longer postings on a case-by-case basis.
+The Dean of Students will give special consideration to longer postings on a case-by-case basis. - 8.
 Signs may not be hung on any type of glass, i.e. doors or windows.
-The office of residential life reserves the right to hang signs on the doors and windows of the residence halls in order to get necessary information to the students on campus.
-It is up to individual departments or offices to decide to post signs on their own glass doors or windows.

-Lawn signs are permissible but must be approved by the director of student development.

-If student organizations fail to follow this posting policy, they will lose their rights to hang signs.
+The Department of Residence Life reserves the right to hang signs on the doors and windows of the residence halls in order to get necessary information to the students on campus.
+It is up to individual departments or offices to decide to post signs on their own glass doors or windows. - 9.
+Lawn signs are permissible but must be approved by the Dean of Students . - 10.
+If student organizations fail to follow this posting policy, they will lose their rights to hang signs. - 11.
 No sign will be approved that advertises anything that violates the campus alcohol policy.
 No poster will be approved that advertises the use, sales, or consumption of alcohol at the designated event.